gravitational/teleport/docs/4.2/features/ssh_pam.md

 ### Examples
 **Using pam_exec.so**

-Using `pam_exec.so` is the easiest way to use the PAM stack to create a user if the user does not already exist.
-The advantage of using `pam_exec.so` is that it usually ships with the operating system.
-The downside is that it doesn't provide access to some additional environment variables that Teleport sets (see the `pam_script.so` example for those) to use additional identity metadata in the user creation process.
+Using `pam_exec.so` is the easiest way to use the PAM stack to create a user if the user does not already exist. `pam_exec.so` usually ships with the operating system.

 You can either add `pam_exec.so` to the existing PAM stack for your application or write a new one for Teleport.
 In this example, we'll write a new one to simplify how